retro16/acsi2stm/doc/tools.md

   any key to stop the test.
 * Surface scan test: the tool will read all sectors of the drive.
 * Restart basic test: ask for another ACSI device and redo the basic tests.

+**Note:** You don't need to load any special driver to use this tool.

 ### Compatibility with GemDrive